Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Call Borough Hall at 215-862-3347 for additional information.

-General parking information, including a map showing all public parking areas, is available by downloading the Parking Guide (PDF).
+General parking information, including a map showing all public parking areas, is available on the Parking information page.

 All stores are privately owned and operated and set their own hours.
-Contact the Visitors' Center at 215-862-5030 for additional information.
+Check out NewHopeApp.com for merchant information.

 All restaurants in town are required to provide restrooms for patrons.
-Restrooms are also located at the Visitors' Center at the corner of South Main and Mechanic Streets and at the Locktender's House at the lower end of South Main Street.
+Restrooms are also located at the Visitors' Center at the corner of South Main and Mechanic Streets.